brandontrowe/atom-jquery-snippets/README.md

 ## Develop and Contribute

 1. Fork it
-2. Clone the repo `git clone https://github.com/brandontrowe/atom-jquery-snippets.git`
+2. Clone your repo fork
 3. Create your feature branch: `git checkout -b my-new-feature`
 4. Commit your changes: `git commit -m 'Add some feature'`
 5. Push to the branch: `git push origin my-new-feature`